-4. Fluent in spoken English to allow engagement with intervention and physical outcome measures.

-- 5. Live within reasonable travelling distance (as defined by the participant) of a SPHERe exercise rehabilitation centre. - 6.
+- 4. Fluent in spoken English to allow engagement with intervention and physical outcome measures. - 5.
+Live within reasonable travelling distance (as defined by the participant) of a SPHERe exercise rehabilitation centre. - 6.
+Able to make suitable travel arrangements to attend clinic - 7.
 Ability to provide informed consent.

-For adults lacking capacity to consent, e.g. people with PH secondary to Down's syndrome, but who are able to participate in the SPHERe intervention, we will seek advice from a personal consultee on whether they would wish to be included in our research study.
+For adults lacking capacity to consent, e.g. people with PH secondary to Down's syndrome, but who are able to participate in the SPHERe intervention, we will seek advice from a personal consultee on whether they would wish to be included in our research trial.